 Since CBD is a constituent of the cannabis plant, we must first review the laws referring to cannabis and marijuana.
 Although marijuana has been classified as a Schedule I substance since 1970, individual states have since instituted their own laws on its recreational and medicinal use.

-In ten states–Alaska, California, Colorado, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont, and Washington–cannabis is legal both for medical and recreational use.
+As of this writing, ten states (Alaska, California, Colorado, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont, and Washington) have legalized cannabis for both medical and recreational use.
 In these states, cannabis products can be easily purchased by those who are of legal age, either online or at dispensaries.

 In addition to the ten states where marijuana is completely legal, 23 states allow for medicinal marijuana use.
 In 12 other states, marijuana is still illegal.
 Some states have also “decriminalized” marijuana, and similar legislation has been passed eliminating criminal penalties for CBD.